 Figure out what exercises and routines work best for your client

 Everybody’s body responds differently to various exercise stressors.
-Once your client is neutral, without any muscular imbalances, it will be time for you to test different exercises and routines to see what fits them best.
+As a professional fitness coach, once your client is neutral, without any muscular imbalances, it will be time for you to test different exercises and routines to see what fits them best.

 I have known individuals that respond exceptionally well from barbell chest press exercises and others who respond better to dumbbell chest press exercises.
 Like I said above everyone is entirely different, so you need to keep on trying different things to see which ones your clients respond best to.

 You need to make sure you ask your clients questions such as: how sore did you get?
 Did you like the motion of the exercise and were there any discomforts?
 Make sure you do not build a cookie-cutter workout for every single one of your clients.

 If you do this, you will not be recognized as a good personal trainer!
 Every program should be individualized for optimal results!
 The gym is intimating so make sure your clients are not distracted with what they see at the gym and help them to be focused.

 Yes, it will take some trial and error, but your clients will benefit greatly from this!

 Be sure to track progress quantitatively for your client

 This is something that I see lots of trainers overlook, and in the long run, it hurts their client’s motivation.
 There are other articles that I have talked about the importance of measuring and tracking results often, so I hope I am not repeating myself too much.